 They harnessed Marvin's immense intellect to the Central Intelligence Core of the Krikkit War Computer.
 He didn't enjoy it.
 And neither did the Central Intelligence Core of the Krikkit War Computer.

-And earlier in the series he drives an AI to suicide just by trying to talk to it.
+And earlier in the series he drives a ship AI to suicide just by trying to talk to it.

 Although in the book it says he shared his life view with it which, based on what we know of him, might be disturbingly convincing.

 The same thing happened when he tried to open a bridge.